-In this bi-annual report, we measure the well-being of all of our communities in the South Okanagan Similkameen — from Summerland, down to Osoyoos and over to Princeton — providing data and information on everything from health, the environment, and much more.
+Vital Signs is a biennial report that measures the well-being of all of our communities in the South Okanagan Similkameen—from Summerland, down to Osoyoos and over to Princeton—using data and information on everything from health, the environment, the economy and more.

-The Vital Signs report is a really useful tool for organizations and charities, for municipalities and for volunteers to learn about issues in our community that need addressing.
-We’re thrilled that by going online, more people will be able to find up-to-date information exactly when they need it.
+Vital Signs is a useful tool for community organizations, charities, municipalities and volunteers to learn about issues in our community that need our attention.

 How is the data organized?